gustav-mb/disys-miniproject2/README.md

 ## How to run

+First run the Server, then Clients

 ### Server

-Run server.go in its directory with:
+To start the server, run ´server.go´ in its directory with:
 > `go run .`

+The server can also be started with arguments to specify e.g. which port it has to be run on.
-A port can also be specified by writing:
+This can be done by writing:

 > `go run . -port <port>`

+E.g. to run the server on port 5000 write:

+> `go run . -port 5000`

+If no argument is provided it will start on a standard port.

 ### Client

-Run client.go in its directory with:
+To start a client, run `client.go` in its directory with:
+> `go run .`

+The client can also started with arguments to specify e.g.

+- The display name of the client in chat
+- The password for the client
+- The ip address of the server the client connects to
+- The port the client have to connect through

+E.g. to create a client with the name "Agata", with password "123", ip address of server being 192.168.0.1 on port 5000, write:
-> `go run . -name <name>`
+> `go run . -name Agata -password 123 -ip 192.168.0.1 -port 5000`

+If no arguments are provided it will pick a standard name, password, and port.
+The ip address will be set to "localhost".

-### Script
+### Script (Windows only)

 Chitty-Chat can also be run with a PowerShell script for easy creation of server and clients.